-Over the years, I am pleased to say that my repertoire has grown from the original stroganoff and goulash that I was already making to include the lesser known dishes of the area.
-I am going to start with Coulibiac (k), a marvellous Russian pie made with salmon, eggs, rice and puff pastry.
+Over the years, I am pleased to say that my repertoire has grown from the original stroganoff and goulash to include the lesser known dishes of the area.
+Coulibiac (or Coulibiak) is a marvellous Russian pie made with salmon, eggs, rice and puff pastry.
 My first taste of it was at a friend’s Christmas party in the mid 90s – I had a wonderful mix of friends while in London (actually, I still do!) – in my immediate circle of friends, there was a Russian, Pole, Italian, French, American, Spaniard, German, Indian, Lebanese and a couple of English girls!
 How lucky were we?!
-We used to have so much fun together and thankfully, as we shared a passion for food, spent so much of our time scouring London and sometimes beyond, for new and wonderful places to eat.
+We used to have so much fun together and, as we shared a passion for food, spent so much of our time scouring London and sometimes beyond, for new and wonderful places to eat.
 As we were all in our 20s or early 30s and into fitness, we could eat till the cows came home!
+Thankfully!

 In Eastern European cuisine, you’ll fine many recipes calling for smetana, a type of soured creme.
 Many substitute it with creme fraiche but I think a proper soured cream is a much better match to the original, unless of course, you have a Russian/Polish grocer/deli around the corner, like I do!

 Quite often, all the ingredients are mixed up and put in the pie altogether but I prefer layering them, as not only is this more aesthetically pleasing but it also allows you to savour each ingredient as a part of the whole!
 I finish it off by sprinkling some breadcrumbs over the pastry, a new trick a friend of mine taught me recently, but you can leave it plain or decorated with pastry shapes.